jonthysell/Mzinga/README.md

 Future investment includes finishing the gameboard rendering, exposing game options, and enabling point-and-click play (instead of requiring the user to send commands manually).

+Mzinga Copyright © 2015, 2016 Jon Thysell.

-Hive (C) 2010 Gen42 Games.
+Hive Copyright © 2010 Gen42 Games.
 Mzinga is in no way associated with or endorsed by Gen42 Games.
 To learn more about Hive, see http://www.hivegame.com.